 - A programme for implementation of street improvements (Bishop birch place) and Hebron road.
-Further survey, planning and design of the street improvements; - A Transport Impact Assessment to consider in detail the implications of the restructuring of key junctions - to be carried out in advance of, and to inform, the next City and Environs Development Plan Review (by 2020); - Improvements secured through the development management processes as opportunities arise; - Identify traffic management measures such as controlling turns, and calming measures such as raised junctions and ramps, improved pedestrian crossings, improved signage and surfacing within recurring budgets; - Improvement of the cemetery boundary wall to the Hebron Road: - Consultation with local land-owners on sitespecific improvements; and - Consideration of funding sources including development contribution scheme.
+Further survey, planning and design of the street improvements; - A Transport Impact Assessment to consider in detail the implications of the restructuring of key road junctions, as identified in figure 10, is to be carried out in advance of, and to inform, the next City and Environs Development Plan Review (by 2020); - Improvements secured through the development management processes as opportunities arise; - Identify traffic management measures such as controlling turns, and calming measures such as raised junctions and ramps, improved pedestrian crossings, improved signage and surfacing within recurring budgets; - Improvement of the cemetery boundary wall to the Hebron Road; - Consultation with local land-owners on sitespecific improvements; and - Consideration of funding sources including development contribution scheme.